f00fc7c8CTFTeam/CTF-s/TIMCTF_QUALS/Forensics/Picassor/README.md

 ====== Solve ========

-From the name of the challenge we realized that the picture is XOR and using the script which we found on stackoverflow(https://stackoverflow.com/questions/5037762/xor-each-byte-with-0x71) we get the flag
+From the name of the challenge we realized that the picture is XOR and using the script which we found on stackoverflow(https://stackoverflow.com/questions/5037762/xor-each-byte-with-0x71) we get the flag which is in unirii_square_xor_decoded.jpg